 Here are some ideas when it comes to brainstorming visual elements that might work with your story.
 I suggest selecting ONLY ONE for your project, as you don’t want to overstimulate your audience.
 I go by the philosophy of doing one thing well instead of trying your hand at everything at once.

-Illustrations: these can be a great way to show your process or really connect with your audience, especially if photography isn’t the right fit.
+These can be a great way to show your process or really connect with your audience, especially if photography isn’t the right fit.
 For example, I usually suggest illustrations for my clients who are therapists.
 Most patients don’t want to be the poster child for mental health, so using illustration is a great way to add visual interest while also keeping the clientele private and maintaining trust.

-Patterns: these can be such a fun way to compliment photography, and are especially fun when your business needs physical packaging.
+These can be such a fun way to compliment photography, and are especially fun when your business needs physical packaging.
 I love creating patterns that can be used on tissue paper or stationery, or even backdrops for quotes on social media.
 Some of my favorite brand patterns were created for the photographer Anni Graham to symbolize the different places she gets to visit as an elopement photographer.

-Icons: these can have kind of a tech feel to them, but they don’t have to!
+These can have kind of a tech feel to them, but they don’t have to!
 Icons are a great visual element to grab attention for important information on your website, weave personality into your Instagram story highlights, or guide a student through your course curriculum by creating landmarks.

 I started creating illustrations for my blog’s title graphics instead of using photography years ago, and I want to keep that trend.
 It gives me all The New Yorker feelings when I’m writing them.
 I may update the style and color palette to match the new look, but it won’t make enough of a statement when I launch since my audience is already use to seeing them and I don’t plan to dramatically change the style.